Code-Institute-Submissions/adam181189-FriendsDiscovery_JulyResub/README.md

 - Error: Admin still on profile list
 - Expected: Staff users shouldn't be unpacked
 - Why it remains: Deadline is too close and I won't have chance to sort this bug.
 Its unusual as gitpod shows that the staff arent viewable in profile list"

+- Error: Stripe emails don't send
+- Expected: Customer receives an email when subscribed
+- Why it remains: Stripe wants me to set up a business account to activate, and therefore gain live keys.
+As this is an assessment piece, this is unneccessary, so I'm keeping it as test mode to show the fundamentals of it working.
+I am able to send an email to customers manually on the stripe website which emulates the purchase of a subscription.

 ### Validators